 Latest update

 The cost of food and other basic supplies in Ghana are steeply rising.
-Families in poverty are at increasing risk of severe food insecurity, meaning they completely lack access to food for a day or longer.
-For Ghanaian children, malnutrition puts their very lives at risk.
+Families in poverty are at risk of severe food insecurity, meaning they completely lack access to food for a day or longer.
+For Ghanaian children, malnutrition puts their lives at risk.

 Watch the video below and see an update from our church partners in Ghana.